jaredpalmer/deeptweet/README.md

 # DeepTweet Research Tool

-A tool that researches topics and generates Twitter threads using AI.
-This project demonstrates how to build an agentic workflow using the Vercel AI SDK, showing how to chain together multiple AI operations (search, summarization, content generation) into a cohesive application.
+An example script that researches topics and generates Twitter threads using AI.
+This project demonstrates how to build an agentic workflow using the [AI SDK](https://github.com/vercel/ai), showing how to chain together multiple AI prompts, tools, and operations (search, summarization, content generation) into a cohesive document.

 ## Prerequisites

 You'll need:

 - Node.js (v16 or higher)
 - pnpm package manager
 - Serper API key (for Google search results)